georgexyz19/georgexyz.com/content/posts/understand-wsgi-interface-in-flask.md

 no: 59

 The Flask class is defined in the app.py module.
 The class has a `__call__` method defined on Line 2460.
-If you have an object `app` which is an instance of Flask class, you can treat the object as a function (or callable).
-When you are calling it `app(...)`, it will actually run the code in `__call__` method.
+If you have an object `app` that is an instance of Flask class, you can treat the object as a function (or callable).
+When you call the object `app(...)`, it will actually run the code in `__call__` method.

 The `__call__` method in Flask class is simply calling another method `wsgi_app`, which I will discuss in this article.
-The code in the method is not long (list below) because it just calls a few other method.
+The code in the method is not long (list below) because it just calls a few other methods.

 ```python
 def wsgi_app(self, environ, start_response):